 Here where winter’s storms purged

-the land’s soft flesh, over the mouths
+the land’s soft pap, over the mouths

-of springs you claim supremacy.
-Digitalis:
+of springs you claim victory.
+Swallow

-swallow the earth’s sorrows in your thimble,
+the earth’s spoilage in your fleshy gullet,

 Seductive watchmen, whisper: how